nilomr/canopy.app/README.md

 ## Usage

-1. **Select Species**: Use the sidebar to select one or more tree species
+1. **Select species**: Use the sidebar to select one or more tree species
-2. **Compare Images**: Drag the slider to compare RGB imagery with segmentation overlays
+2. **Compare images**: Drag the slider to compare RGB imagery with segmentation overlays
-3. **View Crown Outlines**: Toggle crown boundaries to see individual tree detection
+3. **View crown outlines**: Toggle crown boundaries to see individual tree detection
-4. **Mobile Navigation**: Use the hamburger menu on mobile devices
+4. **Mobile navigation**: Use the hamburger menu on mobile devices

 ## Contributing